Origin: Dimane, Qannboubine Valley - North Lebanon (1,600m)

 USNW Classification: Natural

-Indigenous Merwah vines, over 150 year old Ainata, Bekaa Valley (1,700m) – Picked in middle of October and crushed into 2-proportional lots, then fermented in stainless tanks and amphoras.
-The wine is fermented on skins for 3 weeks, the cap is gently broken by hand a few times a day, and is then racked off skins in the middle of November into half neutral barrels and half stainless tanks.
-The temperature at the winery reaches -5 degrees celsius, consistently in winter, allowing for natural cold stabilization of the wine.
-MLF happens in Spring, the wine is bottled in May.
+Indigenous Merwah vines, over 150 year old Ainata, Bekaa Valley (1,700m) – Picked in middle of October and destemmed into stainless tanks, the wine is fermented on skins for 4 weeks and racked off skins in November into stainless tanks.
+The temperature at the winery reaches -5 degrees celsius during the night, consistently in winter, allowing for natural cold stabilization of the wine.
+I think by the time the wine is bottled, it would have been through MLF, otherwise mind the bubbles!

 About the Winemaker